Discrimination

 The BC Human Rights Tribunal had found that VACFSS discriminated against “R.R.,” a mother whose children were apprehended by VACFSS.
 VACFSS applied to B.C.’s Supreme Court for judicial review, arguing that the Tribunal made several errors, including overstepping its jurisdiction.

-Commissioner Govender’s intervention will look at how to properly interpret the scope of the Tribunal’s jurisdiction relating to child welfare services.
-The Commissioner will describe how limiting the Tribunal’s jurisdiction in this area can negatively impact vulnerable people who are subject to involvement with child welfare services.
+Commissioner Govender’s intervention looked at how to properly interpret the scope of the Tribunal’s jurisdiction relating to child welfare services.
+The Commissioner described how limiting the Tribunal’s jurisdiction in this area can negatively impact vulnerable people who are subject to involvement with child welfare services.

 Follow the case